Doberm4n/POELevelingGuide/LevelingGuidesText/PoE Fast Leveling edit/Act_2.md

 ﻿The Southern Forest
-The Forest Encampment
-The Riverways (follow the road, get wp, keep following the road, get to Western Forest) Western Forest (get wp, kill/help Alira, you can find her by finding a break in the road, go south & kill the Blackguards & open the blocked pass)
-Weaver’s Chambers (to find it, look for trees with spiderweb) Weavers Nest (complete "Sharp and Cruel")
 Town

+The Riverways
+(WAYPOINT)
+(follow the road)

+Western Forest (WAYPOINT)
+find a break in the road and go there kill/help Alira follow the road defeat the Blackguards open the blocked pass find trees with spiderweb and go there
+Weaver’s Chambers
+Weavers Nest (complete "Sharp and Cruel")

-Lioneye's Watch (Act 1) (complete "The Way Forward") (+1 SP) Town
+Lioneye's Watch (Act 1)
+(complete "The Way Forward")
+(+1 SP)

+Town
 The Old Fields
-The Crossroads (get wp, follow the road)
-The Broken Bridge (get wp, kill/help Kraityn) (follow the road, it will lead you to Kraityn) Town

 The Crossroads
+(WAYPOINT),
+follow the road

+The Broken Bridge
+(WAYPOINT)
+follow the road
+kill/help Kraityn

+Town
+The Crossroads (right from waypoint)
-The Fellshrine Ruins (right, good farming spot)
+The Fellshrine Ruins

-The Crypt Level 1 (get wp, complete trial)
+The Crypt Level 1
+(WAYPOINT),
+TRIAL

-The Crypt Level 2 (get golden hand for "Through Sacred Ground") (+2 RP) Town
+The Crypt Level 2 (obtain golden hand)

+Town
+complete "Through Sacred Ground")
+(+2 RP)

 The Crossroads
-The Chamber of Sins (left, get wp)
+The Chamber of Sins (left, (WAYPOINT))

-The Chambers of Sins lvl 2 (complete trial & "Intruders in Black") Town
+The Chambers of Sins lvl 2
-The Riverways (follow the main road until you see a break, that path will lead you to the next area) The Wetlands (kill/help Oak & get the apex, get wp, poison the tree & complete "The Root of the Prolem") The Vaal Ruins
+(TRIAL
+complete "Intruders in Black")

+Town
+The Riverways (find a break in te road and go there) The Wetlands
+(WAYPOINT)
+(kill/help Oak
+poison the tree &
+complete "The Root of the Prolem")

-The Northern Forest (get wp, important!, run along the river) Town (complete "Deal with the Bandits")
+Town (complete "Deal with the Bandits")

+The Vaal Ruins
 The Northern Forest
+(WAYPOINT),
+go along the river)

-The Caverns (get wp)
+The Caverns (WAYPOINT)
-Ancient Pyramid (kill Vaal Boss)
+Ancient Pyramid (defeat Vaal Boss)
-The City of Sarn